Subset sum problem

 The subset sum problem (SSP) is a decision problem in computer science.
 In its most general formulation, there is a multiset $S$ of integers and a target-sum $T$, and the question is to decide whether any subset of the integers sum to precisely $T$.
-The problem is known to be NP-hard.
+The problem is known to be NP-complete.
 Moreover, some restricted variants of it are NP-complete too, for example: